 Among the market’s key drivers: the world’s aging population with its increasing need for medical care.
 In the United States alone, almost 20 percent of Americans will be older than 65 by 2030, making them more vulnerable to Alzheimer’s, cardiovascular disease, and other age-associated conditions as well as chronic conditions.

-At the end of the project Maidis intends to commercialize dedicated apps (and a patient well-being portal) to provide a customized coaching service for the portal subscribers (or apps buyers).
-The customization of services will be based on Emospace context and emotion analysis components that will be integrated according to OEM partnership, if possible.
-The business model will be a monthly (or annually) subscription fee to the users of the service.
-Within the two years following the end of the project, we believe that this project could bring between €200K and €600K annually.

 1 Source: Milward Brown Digital, “The New Mobile Mantra,” 2015